mukhe027/scubalab/team/index.md

   tooltip: About our team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %}Roboticists

-SCUBA Lab is always looking for enthusiastic roboticitis to work on real-world problems that can be solved using robots.
+SCUBA Lab is always looking for enthusiastic roboticists to work on real-world problems that can be solved using robots.
 Whoever joins SCUBA Lab becomes a co-founder of our start-up.
 We believe in solving the toughest problems that will have a positive impact in our society.
-Please reach out to the Principal Invesitgator (PI) with your CV to set-up an interview.
+Please reach out to the Principal Invesitgator (PI) Mukherjee with your CV to set-up an interview.

 {% include section.html %}